lumen-org/lumen/README.md

+# What is `lumen`?

-`lumen` is an interactive web-application for the visualization of probabilistic machine learning models.
+`lumen` is an interactive web-application for the visualization and exploration of probabilistic machine learning models.
-Its main feature is the ability to rapidly and incrementally build flexible and potentially complex visualizations of both machine learning models and the data these models are trained on.
+Its main feature is the ability to rapidly and incrementally build flexible and potentially complex visualizations of both probabilistic machine learning models and the data these models were trained on.

-### Augmenting the process of building and exploring Probabilistic Models:
+# Using Lumen

 `lumen` aims to make a particular class of machine learning/statistical models, namely *probabilistic* models,  more easily accessible to humans.
-Such models model a set of target variables by means of a probability density function.
+A probabilistic model models a set of target variables by means of a probability density function.
-That is, different to many classic ML methods which predict a particular value of the target variable(s), probabilistic models instead capture the distribution of values of the target variables.
+That is, different to many classic ML methods which predict a particular value of the target variable(s), probabilistic models instead capture the distribution of the target variables.
-Note, that all model training and model querying is delegated to the [modelbase backend](https://github.com/lumen-org/modelbase).

-Building machine learning models is an inherently incremental task.
-You start out with a simple model, check whether it seems right so far, and then make your model incremently more complex until it solves your modelling goal sufficiently well.
-`lumen` lets you 'see' your model, understand how it performs, where it 'fails', and compare this to previous or alternative models.
+`lumen` lets you 'see' your model, understand how it performs, where it 'fails', and compare this to previous versions of the model or alternative models.

-In particular it lets you:
+In particular `lumen`  lets you:

  * plot any marginals of your models.
 Here, marginal means not just 1d but also higher dimensional marginals.